juewang725/juewang725.github.io/_pages/about.md

 Dr. Wang has a respectable record of transferring advanced technologies into consumer products.
 His early work in grad school on Image Matting has been transferred into a commercial product called Silhouette that won 2019 Oscar technical award.
 At Adobe he has developed a dozen of release-defining features for Photoshop and After Effects such as Refine Edge, Shake Reduction, Warp Stabilizer and RotoBrush, etc. At MEGVII he led the development of many cutting-edge mobile photography solutions that have been shipped in tens of millions Android smartphones.

 [My Google Scholar Page](https://scholar.google.com/citations?user=Bt4uDWMAAAAJ&hl=en)

-# Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit]# (http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture # `prof_pic.jpg` and put it in the `img/` folder.

-# Put your address / P.O. box / other info right below your picture.
-You can also disable any these # elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit # `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) # automatically.

-# Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons]# (http://fortawesome.github.io/Font-Awesome/) and [Academicons]# (https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, # Google Scholar, or just disable all of them.